VictorGoic0/The-Gauntlets-Designer/tasks.md

 **Test Before Merge:**

+- [x] Objects deleted on one device disappear on all other devices immediately
+- [x] Deleted objects are removed from Firestore (verified in console)
+- [x] Local state properly cleaned up when objects deleted remotely
 - [ ] Two users can drag same object simultaneously - last one wins
 - [x] Can sign up with email/password
 - [x] Can sign in with email/password